Definable $(\omega, 2)$-theorem for families with VC-codensity less than $2$: Introduction

 \begin{corx}[$(\omega,2)$-theorem] Let $\SSS$ be a family of sets with $\pi_{\SSS}^*(n)\in o(n^2)$.
 If $\SSS$ has the $(\omega,2)$-property, then it can be partitioned into finitely many subfamilies, each with the finite intersection property. \end{corx}

-Our proof of Theorem~\ref{them:intro_dfbl_pq} is elementary in that it avoids the use of both the Alon-Kleitman-Matousek (p,q)-theorem (as well as its related fractional Helly theorem) and the work of Shelah, Simon and others on NIP model theory.
+Our proof of Theorem~\ref{them:intro_dfbl_pq} is elementary in that it avoids the use of both the Alon-Kleitman-Matousek $(p,q)$-theorem (as well as its related fractional Helly theorem) and the work of Shelah, Simon and others on NIP theories.

-\begin{acknowledgment} The author was supported by the Fields Institute for Research in Mathematical Sciences, specifically by the 2021 Thematic Program on Trends in Pure and Applied Model Theory and the 2022 Thematic Program on Tame Geometry, Transseries and Applications to Analysis and Geometry.
-Pierre Simon provided some helpful comments regarding the main result of the paper. \end{acknowledgment}
+\begin{acknowledgment} This research was supported by the Fields Institute for Research in Mathematical Sciences, specifically by the 2021 Thematic Program on Trends in Pure and Applied Model Theory and the 2022 Thematic Program on Tame Geometry, Transseries and Applications to Analysis and Geometry.
+It was also supported by the EPSRC grant EP/V003291/1.